Logo Voyage

 History

-[edit]Bwindi Impenetrable National Park sits within one of Africa’s oldest surviving forests.
+Bwindi Impenetrable National Park sits within one of Africa’s oldest surviving forests.
 Scientists estimate that parts of the forest are over 25,000 years old, making it a refuge that persisted even during the driest climatic periods in East African history.
 Because of its age and stability, Bwindi became a sanctuary for an extraordinary variety of plants and animals that could not survive elsewhere, which explains the extremely high biodiversity the park is known for today.
-For thousands of years, the forest was also home to the Batwa people, a hunter-gatherer community who relied on its resources for food, shelter, medicine, and spiritual practices.
+For thousands of years, the forest has also been the home of the Batwa people, a hunter-gatherer community who have relied on its resources for food, shelter, medicine, and spiritual practices.

 Formal protection of the area began during the British colonial period.
 In 1932, the northern part of the forest was designated the Kayonza Crown Forest Reserve, followed by the creation of the Kasatora Crown Forest Reserve in the south in 1942.
 These reserves were established mainly for timber management rather than wildlife conservation, but the forest’s steep terrain and dense vegetation made large-scale logging difficult and helped preserve much of its natural character.